ausdfrost/classification_analysis_for_crisis_response/tf-idf_linear_svm_classification/README.md

 The file [classification.py](classification.py) is a implementation of classifying case narratives that were processed using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization and Linear SVM classification.

 ## Data
-The dataset is a set of 200 CAHOOTS Case Narratives that have been hand-labeled with classifications (behavioral, medical, both, other).
+The dataset is a set of 200 CAHOOTS Case Narratives that have been hand-labeled with MoI classifications (behavioral, medical, both, other).
 Information on the occurences of these labels can be found in the output file (see Results).

 ## Preprocessing
 The text contained in column x is preprocessed using TF-IDF (Term Frequency-Inverse Document Frequency) Vectorization.
 In this case, the top 100 relevant features of each case are extracted in the form of a vectors that will be used for the Random Forest classification.
 Additionally, English stopwords (the, and, then, etc.) are redacted as part of preprocessing.
 Finally, the data is split into a 50/50 train and test set.